How do I adopt a duck from a team?

 What is my tag number?We can’t give you your tag number because we won’t know it until we run the Mix Report right before the race.
 We want to make sure that no ducky is taking steroids and the race is not fixed so numbers are never given out.
 However, rest assured that all of the ducks you have adopted will be in the water.

-What if you have 8,000 Adopted Ducks but you have 10,000 Tagged Ducks?If all our ducks have not been adopted by race day, it means that a lucky adopter can still adopt up to an hour prior to the Derby.
+What if you have 8,000 Adopted Ducks but you have 10,000 Tagged Ducks?If all our ducks have not been adopted by race day, it means that a lucky adopter can still adopt up to an hour prior to the Race.
 Their names will be placed at random into the mix, next to a number that does not already have a name by it.
-Anyone can adopt until an hour before the race begins, as long as the Duck Race is not sold out.
+Anyone can

 How will I know if my duck wins?The Kiwanis Club of Palmdale West will contact you using the information you provided with your duck adoption.
 You do not need to be present to win.

 Are they real ducks or rubber ducks?Rubber ducks, silly!

 Once I adopt a duck, do I get to keep it?No. After you adopt your duck, Kiwanis Club of Palmdale West will work hard to train, coach, and make sure each one is ready for Duck Race day.
 After the

 Do I need to be present to win?No, the winner does not need to be present to win.
 We do hope you will join us for the festivities though!

 Is there an admission fee for the Duck Race?Yes, there is a $5 fee to attend the Duck Races.
 Tickets can be purchased online, at the event or at a participating school site in the south Antelope Valley.
 All Water Park attractions will be open for use; the Lazy River will close @ 7:30 to stage races.